Patients & Visitors

 Door attendants or patient care staff can help you arrange accessibility services.
 Family and friends are encouraged to assist you with special needs during your visit to Mayo Clinic Health System.

-Accessibility services are available for free and include:
+Accessibility services are available for free.

 Wheelchairs are available free of charge for use on campus and are located at the entrance.